madtomic/Maintenance-Manager--CB-Plugin/README.md

 **Important: Please read carefully...**

 To set up Maintenance Manager, simply download the jar file and put it into "plugins" folder, then, follow the instructions below.
-If you are using the alternate version, simply drop the jar file into your plugins folder and skip the instructions below.

 *SigarSmoke.jar and all sigar libraries are required to make /cpu and /ram possible.
 If you want a proof of what it is doing, check out the sources [here] (https://github.com/JeremGamer/Maintenance-Manager--CB-Plugin/tree/master/io/github/jeremgamer/sigarsmoke)!*